Policy 6: Computer Use Guidelines

 - Personal storage media may be used to access and store documents on most computers in compliance with U.S. Copyright Law and within constraints of current technology.

-- Personal work may not be saved to computer hard drives.
+- Personal work may not be saved to library computer hard drives.

 - Space constraints will not accommodate the use of a public computer by more than two patrons at a time.